IPSEA – https://www.ipsea.org.uk/

 There will also be Facebook adds starting this week targeting furloughed workers.

 The link for adults to book a free careers appointment is https://outlook.office365.com/owa/calendar/Inspira@inspira.org.uk/bookings/s/5S2Lkb4pGEG68XxuBZ-Fbw2

 South Lakeland Council Support Service in partnership with Action for Children are offering support over the Christmas holidays.
 Please take a look at their flyer: Christmas Support for Parents

-Please visit the News section and read the latest letter issued by the Head Teacher on 06.01.2021 regarding students return to school and lateral flow testing.
+Please visit the News section and read the latest letter issued by the Head Teacher on 11.02.2021.
 Thank you.